 Nokia 8110 was the first of Nokia's high-end, 8000 series of phones released in 1996.
 Its distinctive styling was the first example of a 'slider' form factor.
 The prominent curvature of the case, particularly when open, earned it the nickname banana phone.
-It was designed for the business market and was one of the smallest and lightest phones on the market, but still had better battery life than its predecessor Nokia 2110.
+It was designed for the business market and was one of the smallest and lightest phones on the market.

 Designing often necessitates considering the aesthetic, functional, economic and sociopolitical dimensions of both the design object and design process.
 It may involve considerable research, thought, modeling, interactive adjustment, and re-design.